Jeremy Affeldt: 2015

 Affeldt struggled with injury and inconsistency in 2015.
 By late June, he had a 5.96 ERA and allowed five home runs, more than he allowed from 2012 to 2014 combined.
 He was placed on the disabled list with a left shoulder strain on June 26.
 Affeldt returned July 22, but on August 24, he suffered another off-the-field injury, a left knee subluxation, while spending time at a lake with his family on an off-day.
-On October 1, 2015, Affeldt announced he would retire after the 2015 season.